Singhaditya-sde/Random-Password-Genrator/README.md

-# 🔐 React Password Generator
+# 🔐 Random Password Generator

 A clean and simple **Random Password Generator** built with **React**, allowing users to generate secure passwords with customizable options including length, numbers, and special characters.